-She has received numerous fellowships and grants from the Asian Cultural Council (ACC, Hong Kong Office), the Association for Chinese Music Research (ACMR), the Asia Center and the Fairbank Center for Chinese Studies at Harvard, and is winner of the prestigious Frederick Sheldon Traveling Fellowship (2015).
+She has received numerous fellowships and grants from the Asian Cultural Council (ACC, Hong Kong), the Association for Chinese Music Research (ACMR), the Asia Center and the Fairbank Center for Chinese Studies at Harvard, and is winner of the Frederick Sheldon Traveling Fellowship (2015).
 She is also the recipient of the James T. Koetting Essay Prize from the Northeast Chapter of the Society for Ethnomusicology (NECSEM, 2017).

-Currently, Rujing is actively developing a new area of expertise in media and technology studies.
+Currently, Rujing is developing a new area of expertise in media and technology studies.
 Since 2017, she has been studying music technology (electronic music composition/improvisation, sound design, music engineering) at Harvard under Hans Tutschku and at Massachusetts Institute of Technology (MIT) under Florian Hollerweger and Peter Whincop.

+Rujing started performing at a very young age.
+Her intellectual development as a scholar continues to nourish her creative pursuits as an artist and performer (and vice versa).
+She was previously awarded a Steinhardt Scholarship in Songwriting by New York University.
+In 2015, she was classified by USCIS as an Alien of Extraordinary Ability (EB1-A, First-Priority Green Card) in Music Composition.
 Trained in Chinese folk singing and classical piano, Rujing (under her artist name Stacy) started practicing contemporary singer-songwriting in the summer of 2009, when she was selected as a finalist in a singer-songwriting competition held by Berklee College of Music with the first song she ever wrote.
 Since then, she has been studying under and collaborating with American songwriter, tunesmith, composer, and author Mark Simos.
-To date, the original songs and compositions of hers have been performed at various concerts and festivals in the United States, Mainland China, and Taiwan.
+To date, the original songs and compositions of hers have been performed at various concerts and festivals in the United States, Mainland China and Taiwan.

-Rujing holds degrees in Ethnomusicology (PhD) from Harvard University, Music and BOS (Business, Organizations & Society) (B.A.) from Franklin and Marshall College, and has previously studied at National Taiwan University (2010) and Berklee College of Music (2009, 2011).
+Rujing holds degrees in Ethnomusicology (PhD) from Harvard University, Music and BOS (Business, Organizations & Society) (BA) from Franklin and Marshall College, and has previously studied at National Taiwan University (2010) and Berklee College of Music (2009, 2011).